 Many new mothers who have just started nursing may find that breastfeeding is not an easy job.
-Latching issues, sore nipples, and mastitis are a few of the worries that plague new mothers.
+Latching issues, sore nipples, and mastitis (inflammation of the breast tissue due to infection, resulting in pain and swelling) are a few of the worries that plague new mothers.
 To add to this list is the list of what to eat and what to avoid while breastfeeding.
 Many new mothers are suggested by almost anyone and everyone about what to eat and avoid during breastfeeding, which may leave them confused and stressed.
 One such particular food that women are not sure of consuming in their breastfeeding stage is flaxseed.

-Flaxseed is reddish or golden yellow in colour.
-It has been used to alleviate the symptoms of constipation for centuries.
+Flaxseeds are reddish or golden yellow in colour.
+They have been used to alleviate the symptoms of constipation for centuries.
 Over the past decade, flaxseeds have become an important health food with a niche market of its own.
-The health benefits associated with the crop has made it a popular addition to diets in the form of supplements or as a key ingredient in many food recipes.
+The health benefits associated with the crop have made it a popular addition to diets in the form of supplements or as a key ingredient in many food recipes.

 Does Flaxseed Aid in Breast Milk Supply?

 Flaxseed is known to be an excellent laxative due to the presence of non-absorbable fibres in them.
-They are an excellent source of omega-3 fatty acids, ALA, and DHAs.
+They are an excellent source of omega-3 fatty acids, ALA (Alpha-Lipoic Acid), and DHAs (Docosahexaenoic Acid).
 While there is little data on the benefits of flaxseed for breastfeeding mothers, consuming them in healthy amounts is considered safe for breastfeeding women.

 It is essential to understand that the concept of eating flaxseed to boost breast milk production is still ambiguous.
 While it is known that the omega-3 fatty acids are very crucial for augmenting breast milk supply, there is no direct and clear link between the consumption of flaxseed or it’s oil and increased breast milk supply.
 Flaxseed, on the other hand, is known to contain phytoestrogens which when consumed in large quantities can disrupt normal hormonal function.
 This could reduce the quality or quantity of breast milk and hinder adrenal function.